 Civil War guided tours are a dime a dozen in Virginia.
 We recommend the Civil War Tour: This Hallowed Ground, run by Stephen Ambrose Historical tours.
 Ambrose was a noted historian and best-selling author, having written the classic “Band of Brothers.”
 This Hallowed Ground is an intense, nine-day romp through Virginian Civil War history.
 You’ll start at Manassas before heading to The Shenandoah Valley, and then on to Gettysburg, Richmond, Charlottesville, Petersburg, and Appomattox, accompanied by your historian guide to interpret the history.
 While a time investment for sure, you can’t do much better for the Civil War buffs in your family.

 Discover the majesty of Lexington’s 19th century roots while enjoying a horse-drawn carriage ride through the Downtown Historic District.
-The narrator will take you through the history surrounding The Stonewall Jackson House, Lee Chapel, Washington and Lee University, Virginia Military Institute, and the Stonewall Jackson Memorial Cemetery and Jackson’s Tomb.
+The narrator will take you through the history surrounding Jackson House Museum, University Chapel & Galleries, Washington and Lee University, Virginia Military Institute, and the Oak Grove Cemetery.
 In addition, you’ll get an overview of the residential district dating from the 1820s to the 1880s.
 The price is reasonable, especially for a tour lasting just under an hour.
 Let the Carriage Tours help get you in the colonial mood.

 Patriot Tours and Provisions takes participants on a wild Segway ride through historic Yorktown.
 Awarded with the TripAdvisor Certificate of Excellence last year, customers can choose from the two-hour “Historical” tour or the one-hour “Breeze” tour.
 Even though the two-hour tour is slightly more expensive, the extra thoroughness is worth the price.
 The “Historical” guided tour takes you through Colonial, Revolutionary, and Civil War periods, taking you back to the days of George Washington, all from the comfort of your Segway.